-Dark web monitoring, also called cyber monitoring, refers to the process of searching for and monitoring information found on the dark web.
+Dark web monitoring is a process of searching for and monitoring information found on the dark web.
 It finds stolen or leaked information, such as compromised passwords, credentials, intellectual property, and other sensitive data being shared and sold among criminals operating on the dark web.

 The dark web is a hidden network of websites that is only accessible by means of special software.
 It is hidden from search engines and allows individuals to hide their IP addresses for safety reasons or to keep their illegal activities anonymous.

 Dark web monitoring tools are not illegal, but they do not take any action to remove your information from ending up on the dark web.
 They also cannot prevent your stolen information from being used.
 This is because the dark web has anonymous users, several layers of encryption, and no customer service.

 The deep web is an internet section that is not indexed by web crawlers or search engines, and the dark web is a part or division of the deep web that can be accessed only with special software.
 Although the former is used mainly for legitimate daily online activities, the latter is more anonymous and known as a haven for illegal transactions.